os11k/os11k.github.io/_posts/2016-02-27-how-to-secure-freeswitch-with-iptables.markdown

 categories: jekyll update
 comments: true
 ---
-Today we will discuss how to secure your Freeswitch(or it can be aby other PBX) with iptables.
+Today we will discuss how to secure your Freeswitch(or it can be any other PBX) with iptables.
 This is very simple, but nevertheless is very effective way to protect your PBX.
 We are assuming that you do not need to access your PBX from whole internet.
 In most cases you just need to access your PBX from your office where most phones should be located and I assume that your office network have static IP, in our case let it be 1.2.3.4.